chippolot/brogue-core-grammars/README.md

-# lilt-core-grammars
+# gabble-core-grammars
-Core grammar files for use with Lilt.
+Core grammar files for use with Gabble.